jcarlosadm/notation-analysis/README.md

 # Instructions

+You will need to have:

-make sure you have the latest version of apache maven instaled in your machine.
-Likewise, you will need the latest version of python 3.
+- latest version of apache maven

-clone or download the git-commit-statistics from here: https://github.com/jcarlosadm/git-commit-statistics

-import git-commit-statistics like maven project on eclipse.
-Run "mvn install".
+- latest version of python 2 and following libraries: lxml, gitpython
+- latest version of git

 clone or download this project

+in script folder (use cd or similar command), run 'python buildProject.py'

 import this project like maven project on eclipse

-in root folder of this project, create a folder named "srcML".
-Put these files in this folder: src2srcml and srcml2src.
-These files can be found in http://131.123.42.38/lmcrs/ (download one to your SO, and unzip).
+Download the srcML in http://131.123.42.38/lmcrs/ for your OS. unzip and put the files src2srcml and srcml2src in folder "srcML"

-in root folder, create file REPOS and put one repository by line.
-This project analyzes C projects to find possible refactorings.
+modify file "REPOS" with one repository url by line. this project analyzes C projects.

+modify properties of the project with file "general.properties"